google/applied-machine-learning-intensive/v2/05_deep_learning/04_transfer_learning/slides.md

 <!--
 This begs the question: Do you re-train the pre-trained model?

-The answer is yes and no.
+The answer is usually "no" but not always.

-If the data that you have to train your new model is similar in size or larger than the data used to train the pre-trained model and if the classes that they identify largely overlap, then it is probably fine.
+If the data that you have to train your new model is similar in size or larger than the data used to train the pre-trained model and if the classes that they identify largely overlap, then it may be worthwhile.
 Otherwise it is advised to "freeze" the pre-trained model and not update the weights.

 This freezing can be for the whole model, or for only a few specific layers (typically those layers closer to the input layer are frozen).
 -->